paralus/website/blog/2023-06-14-paralus-at-platformcon-2023/index.md

 image: /img/docs/paralus-platformcon-2023-speaker-banner.jpeg
 ---

-With over 150 speakers and 20,000 attendees and countless more participated virtually, Platform engineering is constantly evolving.
-[PlatformCon 2023](https://platformcon.com/), the virtual conference created by and for platform engineers, is proof, it was a hub of activity and excitement for tech enthusiasts and industry professionals alike.
-Team paralus is so excited to be a part of such a vibrant community for second edition of #PlatformCon.
+With over 150 speakers and 20,000 attendees [PlatformCon 2023](https://platformcon.com/), the virtual conference created by and for platform engineers was a hub of activity and excitement for tech enthusiasts and industry professionals alike.
+Team Paralus was also a part of such a vibrant community for the second edition of PlatformCon.

 This event brought together a global community of techies, developers, and platform engineers enthusiasts to share the latest advancements and trends in the field of platform engineering.